 Phantom Terminal Numbers

-Phantom Terminal Numbers allow you to define and configure terminal numbers with no associated physical hardware.
+Phantom superloops allow you to define and configure Phantom Terminal Numbers - TNs with no associated physical hardware.
 Normally a TN with no physical hardware is disabled, though not if it's Phantom.
 Only analog (500) telephones are supported.

-With Phantom TNs configured, users can define phantom Directory Numbers (DNs) as well.
-This feature, in conjunction with Default Call Forward All Calls (DCFW) allows a call to a phantom DN to be redirected to an existing telephone.
+With Phantom TNs configured, we can define Phantom Directory Numbers (DNs).
+This in conjunction with the Default Call Forward All Calls (DCFW) feature, allows a call to a Phantom DN to be instantly redirected somewhere else - which can be very useful!

 1. LD 97 - Configure a phantom Superloop

 Print CEQU in LD 22, a phantom loop is shown with the prefix P (use N to create, X to remove).

 If a Phantom Loop exists, note the loop number and continue with step 2, otherwise configure one: